In-house marketing team vs marketing agency.

 - You want optionality: 30 or 90-day notice beats severance.

-- You want first-hand brand-side experience baked into the team (look for studios that own brands themselves; Mira owns Attacus Cycling).
+- You want first-hand brand-side experience baked into the team (look for agencies that own brands themselves; Mira owns Attacus Cycling).

 What Mira recommends

-We're a studio.
+We're an agency.
 The biased answer is: hire us.
-The honest answer: if you're under £5M revenue, working with a studio gets you to results faster and with less risk than hiring in-house.
-If you're over £5M, hire in-house and partner with a studio for the channels where specialism beats integration.
+The honest answer: if you're under £5M revenue, working with an agency gets you to results faster and with less risk than hiring in-house.
+If you're over £5M, hire in-house and partner with an agency for the channels where specialism beats integration.

-If you want our specific take on whether your situation needs in-house, a studio, or a hybrid: tell us where you're stuck and we'll tell you which one fits.
+If you want our specific take on whether your situation needs in-house, an agency, or a hybrid: tell us where you're stuck and we'll tell you which one fits.
 We say no to plenty of work that doesn't fit.

 Last updated: 15 May 2026.
 Numbers are illustrative for the UK market and based on Mira's observation of clients at our size.
 Your mileage will vary.
 If you want a specific quote for either option, talk to us or a recruitment partner.